Apply for British Passport for Irish Citizens

 - Documents needed for UK Passport Applications

-- Processing Times
+- Processing Times for a British passport

 - Getting your new passport and supporting documents

-- Passports fees
+- British Passport fees

-- Applying for a child passport
+- Getting a British passport for a child

 - British passport application refusal